-Staff training GRI 404-1, GRI 404-2, GRI 410-1, GRI 412-2
+14.3.
+Staff training [GRI 404-1, 404-2, 410-1, 412-2]

 Inter RAO management is interested in recruiting both highly skilled personnel and young professionals.
 The Company devotes considerable attention to the advanced training and professional growth of young professionals and the development of production-based initiatives.
-The Group's companies have a mentoring system and special adaptation programs in place.
+The Group's enterprises have a mentoring system and special adaptation programs in place.
 Mentoring reduces the job adaptation period and helps employees assimilate and adopt the existing standards and rules at the Group.
 This all combines to create an atmosphere of trust in the workforce.
 In the reporting year, the programs that were developed for staff adaptation after the induction period began to work more efficiently, which reduced turnover among young professionals.